Three Things To Consider When Choosing A Test Automation Tool

 To upgrade and make changes faster, you need to automate testing of the PROCESS, not the software.
 The process to be changed in operational environments includes the supply chain management (SCM) software, yes, but it also encompasses the people and physical components as well.
 To thoroughly and effectively test the process, you need a tool that can test it fully: people through simulation, devices, data, software screens, databases, etc. The Cycle test automation platform does just that.

-Of course, we are biased, we work for Cycle and our team deploys it daily.
+Of course, we are biased; we work for Cycle and our team deploys it daily.
 But…we also have sat in “your” seat.
-We have been a customer, and we have had our feet over the fire.
+We have been a customer, and we have had our feet to the fire.
 We’ve deployed WMS, we’ve designed and deployed warehouse execution systems (WES), upgraded hardware solutions, and implemented automation big and small.
 Through these experiences, we’ve boiled down all of the considerations into three key points to success:

 Key #1: Consider what you’re testing, and why

 Consider the testing pyramid and where your needs lie against current toolsets and the test automation solution you seek.
-You probably already have tools and team members focused on the base of the pyramid; but, testing processes, in an automated fashion, will take you into the middle to the top of the pyramid as displayed above.
+You probably already have tools and team members focused on the base of the pyramid, but testing processes, in an automated fashion, will take you into the middle to the top of the pyramid as displayed above.
 When working with our customers at Cycle, we typically target the top three layers for automation and see these types of testing delivering the most ROI.

 Key #2: Consider the skill sets on your team

 It doesn’t take an army to implement test automation, but it is important to consider skill sets.
-We find there are four key areas that make the difference when automating testing and having your team and vendor aligned to these will be the difference between success and expensive false-starts or failures.
+We find there are four key areas that make the difference when automating testing, and having your team and vendor aligned to these will be the difference between success and expensive false-starts or failures.
 Environment readiness, documentation readiness, data readiness, and people readiness are cornerstones to every successfully deployed test automation solution, and it starts with the team you put together.
-Picking a vendor solution that both compliments your team and adds value or takes your expertise up a notch is paramount.
+Picking a vendor solution that both complements your team and adds value or takes your expertise up a notch is paramount.
 The number one reason a software solution fails is misalignment of people and expectations.
 Make sure your skill sets and the people you invest in are a top consideration when selecting a test automation tool and implementation vendor.

 Key #3: Consider what you need to and CAN test